arachne-threat-intel/thread/ROADMAP.md

 2. Develop and implement IoC capture improvements based on feedback.

-   - Objective: Enhance Thread's ability to capture and catalog Indicators of Compromise (IoCs) from analyzed reports.
+   - Objective: Enhance Thread's ability to capture and catalogue Indicators of Compromise (IoCs) from analysed reports.
    - Notes: This is currently being worked on.

 3. Run a comprehensive testing and validation phase for the IoC capture enhancements.